AnyLog-co/documentation/training/Session II (Deployment).md

 In this training, nodes will be assigned to a default configuration file.

-Advanced users can generate their own configuration file using a questionnaire, or placing the commands in a file or a policy.
+Advanced users can generate their own configuration files using a questionnaire, or placing the commands in files or a policies.
 * The [Netowrk Setup](../examples/Network%20setup.md) document is a step by step guide to deploy an AnyLog network without a pre-existing configuration.
 * The [deploying_node](../deployments/deploying_node.md) document is a guide to deploy a network using a questionnaire.